jaylenw/nextcloud-docker-setup/README.md

 ###  Running Nextcloud OCC Commands

-Maker sure you have everything running with `docker compose up -d` and then run `docker compose exec --user www-data app php occ`.
+Maker sure you have everything running with `docker compose up -d` and then run `docker compose exec --user www-data nextcloud php occ <occ-command>`.

 ----------------------------------------------------------------------------------------------------------
 Made with ♥ in Los Angeles CA.